wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

     }
 ```

-And this is it.
-In the essence this is how the current state of an entity can be rebuild from events.
+And that's it.
+Essentially, this is how the current state of an entity can be rebuilt from events.

-Are there any other ways than this?
-Sure they are.
-For instance the entire method could be extracted from a domain object and moved to a separate factory class:
+Are there any other ways to achieve this?
+Certainly.
+For instance, the entire method could be extracted from a domain object and moved to a separate factory class:

 ```java
 public class DeliveryFactory {